-Your dedicated coordinator will first get to know you and your goals.
+Your dedicated specialist will first get to know you and your goals.

-Based on your location and area of study, your placement coordinator will explore placement sites that may be right for you.
+Based on your location and area of study, your placement specialist will explore placement sites that may be right for you.

-Your placement coordinator will set up interviews with sites near you.
+Your placement specialist will set up interviews with sites near you.